hellgrenj/MediaSpin/README.md

 * Postgres
 * RabbitMQ
 * Client side Blazor (WebAssembly) - hence the initial load time :)
+* Vue.js (Currently porting the client, see visualizer2)
 * The mediator pattern (without a library)
 * CQRS
 * Some hexagonal architecture principles in a microservices setting